Visitors from around the world quench their thirst for a great vacation in Virginia.

 Thomas Jefferson’s champagne-like cider, made with Hewe’s Crabapples, was his “table drink”.
 Throughout the 19th century, growing apples and crafting cider from cider apples was an integral part of every community.
 Many Virginia cidermakers now aim to revive the cider tradition by growing, or encouraging others to grow cider apples, and by crafting fine cider.
 Visit Virgina's cidermakers.

-With 60 breweries and more opening every year, Virginia has become a mecca for the craft beer industry.
-Virginia's oldest brewery, Legend Brewing Company, celebrates its 20th anniversary in 2014.
+With 120 breweries and more opening every year, Virginia has become a mecca for the craft beer industry.
+Virginia's oldest brewery, Legend Brewing Company, celebrated its 20th anniversary in 2014.

 Speaking of George Washington, check out his Distillery at Mount Vernon!
 Interpreters demonstrate the functionality of this, the largest 18th century distillery in America.